-For the ResultCode value of SUCCESS or SUCCESS_STA_IN_DOZE_MODE in the DBand, the Extended DBand TSPEC and the optional TCLAS parameters describe the characteristics of the TS that has been created (or modified); and the specified (nonzero) parameters exactly match those of the matching MLME-ADDTS.request primitive.
+For the ResultCode value of SUCCESS or SUCCESS_STA_IN_DOZE_MODE in the DBand, the Extended DBand TSPEC and the optional TCLAS parameters describe the characteristics of the allocation or TS that has been created (or modified); and the specified (nonzero) parameters exactly match those of the matching MLME-ADDTS.request primitive.

-For other values of ResultCode in the DBand, no new TS has been created.
+For other values of ResultCode in the DBand, no new allocation or TS has been created.
 In the case of REJECTED_WITH_SUGGESTED_CHANGES or REJECT_U-PID_SETTING, the Extended DBand TSPEC, Multi-band and U-PID represent an alternative proposal by the peer STA.
-A TS is not created with this definition.
-If the suggested changes are acceptable to the STA, it is the responsibility of the STA to set up the TS with the suggested changes.
+In such cases, an allocation or TS has not been created.
+If the suggested changes are acceptable to the STA, it is the responsibility of the STA to set up the allocation or TS with the suggested changes.

-If this is the result of a modification of an existing TS, the status of that TS remains unchanged.
+If this is the result of a modification of an existing allocation or TS, the status of that allocation or TS remains unchanged.

 6.3.26.3.3 When generated